To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Dog Camping Gear List

-Below is a list of 16 things you should bring with you when your camping with your dog.
+Below is a list of 16 dog hiking gear items you should bring with you when you’re camping with your dog.

 - Water/food dishes